-To ensure fair and rigorous comparison, all transformer models are trained under standard supervised scenarios, exclusively on the ImageNet dataset~\cite{deng_imagenet_2009}, without the use of extra large-scale data or self-supervised pretraining.
-For downstream transfer learning evaluation, we follow established protocols~\cite{dosovitskiy2021vit,touvron2021deit} and conduct fine-tuning as well as testing on public CIFAR~\cite{krizhevsky_learning_2009} and Oxford Flowers~\cite{nilsback_automated_2008} datasets.
-By benchmarking across this diverse set of models and benchmarks, we aim to highlight the advantages and trade-offs of MoRViT relative to both conventional and the latest efficient ViT-based methods.
+All encoders are trained in a standard supervised setting on ImageNet~\cite{deng_imagenet_2009} without extra large-scale data or self-supervised pretraining.
+For downstream transfer, we follow common practice and fine-tune/test on CIFAR~\cite{krizhevsky_learning_2009} and Oxford Flowers~\cite{nilsback_automated_2008}.
+This suite highlights the trade-offs between accuracy, parameter count, FLOPs, and throughput.